 Which leads us to the internet.

 Recently, I read on the web that Abraham Lincoln warned all of us about believing what we read on the internet because sources are difficult to verify.
-So I decided to check it out and learned that aliens had impregnated a Methodist woman in Kansas, that George Bush planned 9/11, that we never landed on the moon, that Barak Obama is going to stay in office another term, and that Macaulay Culkin killed himself again!
+So I decided to check it out and learned that aliens had impregnated a Methodist woman in Kansas, that George Bush planned 9/11, that we never landed on the moon, that Barak Obama was going to stay in office a third term but the Clinton Foundation set millions of dollars aside to get him to endorse Hillary and step aside, and that Macaulay Culkin killed himself again!

 Misreporting happens all the time without follow-up corrections or any consequences except to the subjects of the stories.
 News organizations have pressures that force them to move on rather than report their own misreporting.
 Wikipedia, which is largely composed from press reports, is so unreliable no credible academic institution will allow its students to reference it as a source.
 Sadly, millions refer to Wikipedia daily believing it to be reliable and factual, which it can be if we all do our part.